Frequently asked questions

 NPP participating organisations are expected to start offering PayTo from mid-2022.

-NPP enabled banks, building societies and credit unions, and payment service providers, are expected to support PayTo for their payer customers from mid-2022.
+NPP enabled banks, building societies and credit unions, and payment service providers, are expected to support PayTo for their payer customers from end June 2022.
 Once available, PayTo will roll out progressively from merchants, service providers and other users that have opted to integrate PayTo.

 PayTo is an initiative of NPP Australia, the organisation that operates Australia’s real-time payments infrastructure, the New Payments Platform (NPP).
 The NPP is owned by 13 financial institutions.
 You can see who by clicking here.

 At the core of PayTo is customer pre-authorisation of a PayTo agreement.
 This agreement contains the payment terms agreed between the payer customer and the business or merchant.
-PayTo agreements can be pre-authorised within a payer’s usual internet or mobile banking, where PayTo agreements can also be paused, resumed, cancelled or moved to another financial institution.
+PayTo agreements can be pre-authorised within a payer’s usual internet or mobile banking, where PayTo agreements can also be paused, resumed or cancelled.

 PayTo agreements can be created using a PayID linked to the payer customer’s bank account OR by using a BSB and account number.